DCrawley94/nc-teaching-resources/seminar_plans/de/04_de_toolkit/quotable_quotes/testing_with_moto_and_fixtures/plan.md

         assert result == "No objects found in test_bucket"
 ```

-**STUDENTS MIGHT ASK TO DO S3_CLIENT FIXTURE WHICH IS ALSO OKAY AND LEAVES ROOM FOR FIXTURES FOR BUCKET CREATION ETC.**
+**STUDENTS MIGHT ASK TO DO S3_CLIENT FIXTURE - THIS IS A GREAT OPPORTUNITY FOR AN EARLY FIXTURE REFACTOR - START WITH CODE ABOVE AND REFACTOR TO FIXTURE BELOW**

+**REALLY HAMMER HOME THAT YIELD IS PAUSING THE EXECUTION WHILE STILL IN MOCK_AWS CONTEXT!!!**

 ```py
 @pytest.fixture